weaveworks/scope/site/installing.md

 After it’s been launched, open your browser to `http://localhost:4040`.

->**Note:** If you're using boot2docker, replace localhost with the output of boot2docker IP.
+> **Note:** If you're using boot2docker, replace localhost with the output of boot2docker IP.

 > Scope allows anyone with access to the UI control over your containers: as such, the Scope app endpoint (port 4040) should not be made accessible on the Internet.
 Additionally traffic between the app and the probe is currently insecure and should also not traverse the Internet.

-###<a name="weave-cloud"></a>Enabling Weave Cloud
+###<a name="docker-weave-cloud"></a>Using Weave Cloud

-First, obtain a service-token from Weave Cloud by signing up at [https://cloud.weave.works](https://cloud.weave.works/)
+First, obtain a service-token from Weave Cloud by signing up at [https://cloud.weave.works](https://cloud.weave.works/).

 Then, install Scope onto your local Docker machine and start using Weave Cloud: